-About one out of every three dogs in the U.S. may be overweight or obese.
+More than half of all dogs in the U.S. are overweight or obese.
 Being heavy puts our pets at higher risk for arthritis and shortens life expectancy.
-In addition, obesity has been associated with numerous other problems in dogs such as certain tumors, high blood pressure, and heart disease.
+In addition, obesity has been associated with numerous other problems in dogs, such as certain tumors, high blood pressure, and heart disease.

 To avoid weight gain, calories burned must equal or exceed calories consumed.
 It’s as true for your pet as it is for you.